wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 dbcFile.parse("/Users/filelocation/XVehicle.dbc");
 ```

 A instance of the class DbcParser must be created first, and use the parse function to load and parse the DBC file.
 All messages and signals info will then be stored.
+You cannot decode or encode a messsage before parsing the DBC file.

 Again, <u>this function can be called ONLY once.</u> It does not allow repeated calls of this function.
 There is little use cases that you would want to re-parse the file.
 However if you do want to re-parse, destroy the existing class instance and create a new one to parse again.